CSCfi/csc-user-guide/docs/computing/containers/run-existing.md

 singularity build pytorch_19.10-py3.sif docker://nvcr.io/nvidia/pytorch:19.10-py3
 ```

-Note that the Singularity image `.sif` files can easily be several GB in size, so they should not be stored in your home directory, but for example in a [project scratch directory](/computing/disk/#scratch-directory).
+Note that the Singularity image `.sif` files can easily be several GB in size, so they should not be stored in your home directory, but for example in the project appliction directory [projappl](/computing/disk).

 ## Run batch job using a container